 An application for planning permission is considered on its individual merits and both national and local planning policies and regulations must be applied.
 The planning officer’s role is to ensure that development is supported but only so long as it does not cause harm to neighbouring properties.
-The decision is based on the premise that if the is no reason to disallow an application then it must be granted.
+The decision is based on the premise that if there are no reasons to refuse an application then it should be granted.
 Planning decisions are made having regard to policies set both at both a Government level and a local level.
 It is our duty to ensure that while development is supported, changes are also regulated so that attractive areas are not spoilt and new buildings are not erected in unsuitable places.

 Once the application has been considered with regard to planning law, planning policies (both national and local) and the outcome of the consultation process then the decision can be made and issued.

 Information about the planning system is available via:

 - Planning Portal Opens in a new window

 - Our Local Plan and Local Development Framework which outline policies for planning set at a local level.

 - Do you want to see what the Adopted Torbay Local Plan says about your property?

 Maps - Proposals and Inset Maps

 You can find out where listed buildings, conservation areas and protected trees are in Torbay by visiting the Find Planning Constraints page.